-YOU ARE HEREBY NOTIFIED that the Dickinson Public School District #1 does not discriminate on the basis of gender in the educational programs or activities which it operates, and that it is required by Title IX and Part 86 of the Department of Health, Education and Welfare regulations not to discriminate in such a manner.
+YOU ARE HEREBY NOTIFIED that the Dickinson Public School District #1 does not discriminate on the basis of race, color, religion, sex, gender identity, sexual orientation, national origin, ancestry, disability, age, marital status, and other status protected by law gender in the educational programs or activities which it operates, and that it is required by Title IX and Part 86 of the Department of Health, Education and Welfare regulations not to discriminate in such a manner.
 This notice also includes Title VI Civil Rights Act of 1964 and the Americans With Disabilities Act of 1990.